| Workable Solutions | Step-by-step Troubleshooting |

 When you wish to delete apps on your Mac, you can try the three methods listed below.

 Step 1.
-Open the Applications folder from the Dock, Finder sidebar, or Finder by pressing Command + Shift + A.
+To open the Applications folder, you can click on the Applications icon in the Dock, select "Applications" from the Finder sidebar, or use the keyboard shortcut Command + Shift + A.

 Step 3.
 From the context menu, select Move to Trash.

 Step 4.
-Enter your system password in the pop-up window if requested.
-The program will subsequently be deleted from your device's Trash.
+If prompted, enter your system password in a pop-up window, and the program will be deleted from your device's Trash afterwards.

 Step 1.
 Launch Launchpad from the Dock, Finder, or four-finger trackpad gesture.

 Step 2.
-Keep the Option key pressed, or click and hold any app.
-You should be able to feel the apps jiggle.
+To enter "Jiggle Mode", keep the Option key pressed, or click and hold any app.
+The apps should start to jiggle.

 Step 3.
 To delete an app, click the X in the top left corner of the app.